-This year, for Black History month, we salute not the political activists or barrier breakers, but some distinguished African-American painters, sculptors and photographers — accentuating, of course, those with the most interesting names.
+This year for Black History month, we salute the African-American artist names of distinguished painters, sculptors and photographers — accentuating, of course, those with the most interesting names.

 These Black history names range in time from portrait painter Joshua Johnson, born in 1763 and viewed as the first person of color to make his living as an artist in America, to contemporary women artists like Lorna Simpson, Ellen Gallagher and Kara Walker who confront issues of race head-on in their work.

-Lois Mailou Jones –(b.
-1905), a painter, illustrator and textile designer who was part of the Harlem Renaissance, combined traditional African forms with Western techniques and materials to produce vivid and forceful work.
+Lois Mailou Jones — a painter, illustrator and textile designer who was part of the Harlem Renaissance, combined traditional African forms with Western techniques and materials to produce vivid and forceful work.

-Dawoud Bey (b.1953) , born David, is a photographer focused on portraits of teenagers from a wide spectrum of ethnic and economic backgrounds.
+Dawoud Bey, born David — a photographer focused on portraits of teenagers from a wide spectrum of ethnic and economic backgrounds.